Here are a few terms used throughout the DataStax Zero Downtime Migration documentation and code.

 The new cluster to which you want to migrate client applications and data with zero downtime.

 An Ansible-based tool that allows you to deploy and manage the ZDM Proxy instances and associated monitoring stack.
 To simplify its setup, the suite includes the ZDM Utility.
 This interactive utility creates a Docker container acting as the Ansible Control Host.
-The Ansible playbooks constitute the ZDM Automation.
+The Ansible playbooks constitute the ZDM Proxy Automation.

 An open-source component designed to seamlessly handle the real-time client application activity while a migration is in progress.